fade2g/mws-project/README.md

    * Chrome is not happy with self signed SSL for localhost and will prevent the serviceworker script from being loaded
    * Currently, there is no solution implemented so far

-## Stage 2 Project: Feature Validation
+## Stage 3 Project: Feature Validation
-In addtion to the features of the stage 1 implementation (see branch [stage-1-complete](https://github.com/fade2g/mws-project/tree/stage-1-complete) of this repository), stage 2 has a focus on PWA and offline capabilities.
+In addtion to the features of the stage 2 implementation (see branch [stage-2-complete](https://github.com/fade2g/mws-project/tree/stage-2-complete) of this repository), stage 3 has a focus on offline capabilities for user interaction.
 Mainly:
-* Install service worker to intercept fetch request to achieve the optimizations below
-* Cache crucial assets
-* Cache retrieved data from backend request and images retrieved from single entries
-* Through measures above, the app is exected to still function, when goind offline
-* Bring performance to a good level
-* Introduce a process

-### Testing the Feautres
-* Service worker
-   * You can find the service worker installed in the developer toos
-   * After using the app, there will be two caches and a index DB with the resources data
-* Offline capabilities:
-  * Go to the page of a single resturant http://localhost:8080/restaurant.html?id=1
-  * Clear all web app data throigh dev tools
-  * Refresh the page
-     * Now, the service worker is installed and the crucial assets are added to the cache
-  * In the networks tab, go to offline and refresh the page
-     * The page should still look the same way
-     * The map itself is not cached (hence empty)
-  * Go to the main page
-     * It will show 1 single restaurant
-  * Set the network setting to soemthing slow, disable offline
-  * Refresh the page
-     * Initially, there will be only 1 restaurant, but after a while, multiple restaurant will be shown

-## Additional Notes

-### Note about ES6
-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.
+* Allow liking and unliking of restaurants when offline an push result to backend once online
+* allow adding a review to a restaurant in offline mode and push to backend once online